-- Each student assigned a locker at beginning of M1/M2 - keep your locker locked at all times - school not responsible for lost items due to theft, etc - can not switch lockers - must use assigned combination lock, and may not be removed from your locker
+Each student is assigned a locker at the beginning of first and second year.
+It is advised that you keep your locker locked at all times, as the school will not take responsibility for any lost items due to theft or other reasons.
+You may not switch lockers.
+You must use the assigned combination lock, and it may not be removed from your locker.